 Integrate your app with an Azure virtual network

-Azure App Service has two variations:
+Azure App Service has two variations on the VNet Integration feature:

 - The multitenant systems that support the full range of pricing plans except Isolated.